 Athletic and Recreational Facilities.
 The College offers several recreational facilities.
-The Paschal Student Center houses ping pong tables, a pool table and Wii.
-The Wilfred C. Tyler Gymnasium houses basketball courts and weight rooms for athletes.
-As a result of a grant from Blue Cross Blue Shield of Mississippi, the Wellness Center was constructed in summer 2014.
-This 7,800 square foot addition contains fifty different pieces of exercise equipment that give students access to a variety of physical exercises.
-The building also houses facilities for the Exercise Science program including three faculty offices, a classroom, and a classroom/lab.
-The College's Blue Motion Health and Wellness facility features space for exercise classes as well as space for nutrition and healthy lifestyle classes.
+The College operates a Disc Golf course for use by students and faculty.
+The nine-hole course starts and finishes at the intramural field.
+Course layout as well as discs for use and purchase are available at the Campus Bookstore.
+Wilfred C. Tyler Gymnasium houses the basketball courts and weight rooms for athletes.
+As a result of a grant from Blue Cross Blue Shield Foundation of Mississippi, a Wellness Center was constructed in the summer of 2014.
+This 7,800 square foot addition contains fifty different pieces of exercise equipment giving students access to a variety of physical exercises.
+The building also houses the Kinesiology department, including three faculty offices, a classroom, and a classroom/laboratory.
+The College's Blue Motion Health and Wellness facility features space for nutrition and healthy lifestyle classes.